 Question: "Does the Bible instruct us to forgive and forget?"

-In one sense, it is impossible to truly forget sins that have been committed against us.
-We cannot selectively "delete" events from our memory.
-The Bible states that God does not "remember" our wickedness (Hebrews 8:12).
-God is all-knowing.
-God knows that we have “sinned and fall short of the glory of God” (Romans 3:23).
-However, having forgiven us, He treats us as if the sin had not occurred.
-If we belong to Him through faith in Christ, God does not hold our sins against us.
-In that sense we must "forgive and forget."
-If we forgive someone, we must act as if that sin had never occurred.
-We remember the sin, but we live as if we did not remember it.
-Ephesians 4:32 tells us, "Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you."
+Of course, it is impossible to truly forget sins that have been committed against us.
+We cannot selectively “delete” events from our memory.
+The Bible states that God does not “remember” our wickedness (Hebrews 8:12).
+But God is still all-knowing.
+God remembers that we have “sinned and fall short of the glory of God” (Romans 3:23).
+But, having been forgiven, we are positionally (or judicially) justified.
+Heaven is ours, as if our sin had never occurred.
+If we belong to Him through faith in Christ, God does not condemn us for our sins (Romans 8:1).
+In that sense God “forgives and forgets.”

 © Copyright 2002-2014 Got Questions Ministries.